 The AIR Doctor air filter is comparable in performance and quality to the Austin air filter but has a slightly lower price point (and I’ve been able to negotiate it for much lower for a limited time).

 This filter also uses a combination of a high-grade HEPA filter along with a carbon/gas trap/VOC filter.
 Like the Austin Air it is a 100% sealed system and removes even ultra-fine particles smaller than .1 microns.
 This means it removes very close to 100% of particles.

 One advantage this filter has over the Austin Air is a built-in sensor that tests the quality of the air and adjusts the filter to the correct level of filtration.

-I appreciate that the AIR Doctor filter is a tad quieter due to improved fan technology, and the limited-time deal they’re offering to Wellness Mama readers includes 2 free replacement filters.
+I appreciate that the AIR Doctor filter is a tad quieter due to improved fan technology, and they have limited-time deal they’re offering to Wellness Mama readers.

 Do We Really Need Air Filters?: Bottom Line

 The short answer is: Yes!
 Though other tactics for combating household toxins (like houseplants, beeswax candles, and reducing pollutants) definitely help, air filters are necessary for a clean indoor air environment.
 Allergy sufferers and children especially will benefit.

 Do you use an air filter or any of these air purifying tips?
 What has been your experience?